 How to Make a Smothered Breakfast Burrito

 A good quality tortilla is important to a good breakfast burrito.
 Hopefully your town has a tortilleria that makes fresh.
-My friend Heather and I discovered a great place to purchase freshly made flour tortillas in the Denver area.
+I discovered a great place to purchase freshly made flour tortillas in the Denver area.

 They’re the best I’ve ever had.
 You can watch them making the tortillas behind the cash register and grabbing one of the warm bags of soft, fluffy fresh tortillas is a wonderful promise of goodness.